 Instructions

-• Sift together the flour and ½ cup of the sugar.
-Set aside.
+- Sift together the flour and ½ cup of the sugar.
+Set aside.1 cup Swans Down cake flour, ½ cups sugar

-• In a very clean glass or metal bowl (do not use plastic!), add the egg whites and the salt.
+- In a very clean glass or metal bowl (do not use plastic!), add the egg whites and the salt.
 Using an electric mixer, beat on low speed until foamy, then increase the speed to medium-high.
-Once the eggs just pass the foamy stage and start to become “fluffy”, add the cream of tartar and vanilla.
+Once the eggs just pass the foamy stage and start to become "fluffy", add the cream of tartar and vanilla.
 Return the mixer to high speed and beat to medium peaks.
-Sprinkle the remaining sugar over the top of the egg whites and mix on medium speed until just incorporated – no more than 10 or 20 seconds.
+Sprinkle the remaining sugar over the top of the egg whites and mix on medium speed until just incorporated — no more than 10 or 20 seconds.1 cups sugar, 11 egg whites, Pinch of fine sea salt, 1 heaping teaspoon cream of tartar, ½ teaspoon vanilla extract

-• Gently spoon the batter into an ungreased angel food cake pan.
+- Gently spoon the batter into an ungreased aluminum angel food cake pan.
 Bake for 30 minutes, then increase the heat to 325°F and bake for another 30 minutes, until golden on top and the cracks in the top are relatively dry.

-• Upon removing from the oven, invert the cake.
-Some pans have “legs” to let you rest it directly on the countertop, but I usually turn it upside down with the tube part of the pan over the top of a wine or vinegar bottle.
+- Upon removing from the oven, immediately invert the cake.
+Some pans have "legs" to let you rest it directly on the countertop, but you can also turn it upside down with the inner tube part of the pan over the neck of a wine or vinegar bottle.
 Allow to cool completely while inverted.

 Notes